Aminelaakroute/KATAN-ENCRYPTION/readme.md

 In the GUI:

 Encryption for plain text
-1. Enter the plaintext or ciphertext in hexadecimal format
+1. Enter the plaintext or ciphertext
 2. Enter the 80-bit key in hexadecimal format
 3. Select the KATAN variant (32, 48, or 64 bits)
 4. Click "Encrypt" or "Decrypt" as needed